Board

 Board Member

-Brad Dickson joined the Board of the Community Foundation of Utah in January 2017 and was elected Chairman in February 2018.
+Brad Dickson joined the Board of the Community Foundation of Utah in January 2017 and was Board Chairman from February 2018 until January 2023.
 He is an active angel and social impact investor with a mission to help de-risk technology-based start-ups and social entrepreneurship in the State of Utah.
-Brad is founding board chair of PandoLabs, Inc., a founding member of the Purpose Investment Network, a member of the board of Summit Community Power Works and a member of the executive committee of Park City Angels.
-Brad previously was a global C-Level executive with Dresser-Rand Company where he served as executive officer on their worldwide new equipment business and chief marketing officer.
+Brad was founding board chair of PandoLabs, Inc., a founding member of the Purpose Investment Network, a member of the board of Summit Community Power Works and a member of the executive committee of Park City Angels.
+Brad previously was a global C-Level executive with Dresser-Rand Company, now a Siemens Energy business, where he served as executive officer on their worldwide new equipment business and chief marketing officer.

 Board Member